 Hack #2: Instructables

-These are just a few of the many, many hacks out there on the grand old internet.
-If you’re facing a video production problem and you don’t want to throw a lot of cash at it, give us a shout via comments or on Twitter (@SproutVideo) and we’ll help you find a hack.
+These are just a few of the many, many hacks out there.
+If you’re facing a video production problem, and you don’t want to throw a lot of cash at it, give us a shout via comments or on Twitter (@SproutVideo) and we’ll help you find a hack.